Laminate Flooring Cost

 What Is the Cost of Laminate Flooring Removal?

-Remember: These planks are not constructed of plain wood and, due to the resin layer, should NOT be burned in your garden — as the fumes produced can often be toxic.
+If you're removing your old flooring yourself, remember: These planks are not constructed of plain wood and, due to the resin layer, should NOT be burned in your garden — as the fumes produced can often be toxic.

 Checklist: Hiring a Flooring Installation Specialist